 Configuring async queues for high-volume claims ingestion

 Unbounded ingestion pipelines fail under sustained switch bursts.
-Implement a hard maxsize on the primary ingestion queue and couple it with a synchronous memory pressure gate.
-Monitor RSS via /proc/self/status or psutil, and pause ingestion when utilization exceeds 75% of allocated container memory.
-Use asyncio.wait_for() with a strict timeout on queue.put() to enforce non-blocking backpressure.
-When the timeout triggers, route the payload to a dead-letter queue (DLQ) rather than blocking the event loop.
+Enforce a hard maxsize on the primary ingestion queue and couple it with a synchronous memory-pressure gate: read RSS from /proc/self/status (or psutil) and pause ingestion when utilisation exceeds 75% of the container’s allocated memory.
+Wrap queue.put() in asyncio.wait_for() with a strict timeout so a full queue applies non-blocking backpressure — when the timeout fires, route the payload to the DLQ rather than awaiting a slot and blocking the event loop.

 Figure: Dual-queue priority routing — validated claims split into a priority queue (B4 stat / prior-auth) or the standard queue, workers drain the priority queue first, and the batch buffer flushes to adjudication at 5,000 records or 30 seconds.